(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Las Vegas has, in the past, experienced tornadoes, albeit very rarely.
 Although tornadoes do occasionally occur in Nevada, it is unlikely that you will be caught in a tornado in Las Vegas because the surrounding mountains break up and block most tornadoes before they can form.

 Read on to learn more about the weather and climate in Las Vegas and Nevada, the geography of the city, other possible natural disasters, and the best times of year to visit Las Vegas.

 The Risk of Tornadoes in Las Vegas

-Occasionally, a combination of dust and wind will result in a dust storm, though typically in the outskirts of Las Vegas, not in the city proper.
-From time to time a small dust devil will spring up but these are more interesting to watch than dangerous and they tend to dissipate quickly.
+Occasionally, a combination of dust and wind will result in a dust storm, though most severe in the desert outside of Las Vegas, they can affect the city from time to time.
+More common are small dust devils that will spring up, but these are more interesting to watch than dangerous (usually), and they tend to dissipate quickly.